n4tn/Snowboarding-Game/README.md

  - Disabled movement when head collision with ground occurs (making a method public)
  - Prevented the head collision sound playing more than once by using a bool and conditional AND statement

+ ## Potential Improvements
+ - Add a time limit
+ - Add a style points system where if the user does backflips or frontflips their score increases
+ - Add more levels
+ - Make the levels longer
+ - Add a UI

+ Any other suggestions for improvements welcome! :)

+### Made with help from Udemy